On the interpretation of XRISM X-ray measurements of turbulence in the intracluster medium: a comparison with cosmological simulations: acknowledgements

 \section{acknowledgements}

 FV has been partially supported by Fondazione Cariplo and Fondazione CDP, through grant n° Rif: 2022-2088 CUP J33C22004310003 for the "BREAKTHRU" project.
-F.V. acknowledges the CINECA award "IsCc4\_FINRADG" under the ISCRA initiative, for the availability of high-performance computing resources and support.
+GB acknowledges partial support from INAF Theory Grant "Theory and simulations of non-thermal phenomena in galaxy clusters and beyond".
+F.V. acknowledges the CINECA award "IscrB\_CREW" under the ISCRA initiative, for the availability of high-performance computing resources and support.
+We wish to thank our reviewer for the valuable comments on our draft, and S. Ettori, D. Eckert, T. Lebeau, A. Ignesti, F. Rincon, M. Markevitch, V. Biffi, J. Zuhone and I. Zhuravleva for helpful comments and discussons.
+The authors wish to declare that $0\%$ of their original manuscript has been produced using AI of any sort.